katamyra/Notes/Compiled School Notes/CS2110/Quiz2StudyGuide.typ

 + DR #sym.arrow.l SR1 + SR2
 + DR #sym.arrow.l SR1 + sext[imm5]

-Note that imm5 is a sign extended 2's complement, so it ranges fro -16 to 15.
+Note that imm5 is a sign extended 2's complement, so it ranges from -16 to 15.

 Whether the operate instruction uses register addressing or this immediate value is determined by bit 5 of the instruction.
 Bit 5 is sent to the SR2MUX, therefore choosing between this second source register immediate value.
 `ADD = [0001] [DR] [SR1] [0] [00] [SR2]` vs